cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 _Notes_

-* Direct secure email will not be returned.
+* Direct secure email is not returned.

 <%= disclaimer %>